niermann/holoaverage/docs/parameters.rst

 :Description: Switch, which determines whether the object reconstructions should be aligned for defocus variations.
     Due to instabilities of the microscope's
     stage or lens currents the defocus between the individual exposures of the series might drift.
-When this switch is set to ``true``, the script tries to propagate all object holograms to a common focus.
+When this switch is set to ``true``, the program tries to detect defocus deviations in the object hologram series.

 .. _param-adjust_shift: